oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - Ability to write Beam jobs with tests.
 (This [wiki page](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs) explains how to write Apache Beam jobs.
 You can try some issues from [this list](https://docs.google.com/document/d/1egQNvBXlgRNhSXdscUZlYOTgd48MXO9a5cPW2rVFL0Y/edit) to get experience.)
 - Effective communication using [debugging docs](https://github.com/oppia/oppia/wiki/Debugging-Docs).
 - Ability to write and/or fix flakes in e2e/acceptance tests.
-- An understanding of how to query the App Engine datastore directly, e.g. structuring queries to use 1 get-multi operation rather than N get operations.

 **Suggested Milestones:**
 - **Milestone 1**: Ensure that the translation counts in the exploration editor translations tab and contributor dashboard are updated correctly when translations are marked-as-stale or new translations are updated, and that the strings to re-translate show up in the CD view for submitters; write acceptance tests to cover this behaviour.
 Verify also that the reviewer sees the current text at the time they are reviewing, and not the text at the time of submission.